YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Attributes.md

 ### Writing Attributes

-To write to an Attribute, use a Block.
-Blocks are the only graph elements that can write Attributes to the System.
+**To write to an Attribute, use a Block**. **Blocks are the only graph elements that can write Attributes to the System**.

-The Visual Effect Graph only stores an Attribute that you write to in simulation data if a later Context reads the Attribute.
+The Visual Effect Graph **only stores an Attribute** that you write to in simulation data if a later Context reads the Attribute.
 This means that:

--   When you write to an Attribute in Initialize or Update Contexts, the Visual Effect Graph only stores the Attribute in simulation data if a later Update or Output Context reads from the Attribute.
+-   When you write to an Attribute in **Initialize or Update Contexts**, the Visual Effect Graph only stores the Attribute in simulation data if a later Update or Output Context reads from the Attribute.
--   When you write to an Attribute in Output Contexts, the Visual Effect Graph does not store the Attribute in simulation data and only uses the Attribute for rendering.
+-   When you write to an Attribute in **Output Contexts**, the **Visual Effect Graph does not store the Attribute** in simulation data and only uses the Attribute for rendering.

 ### Reading Attributes